AbdulrhmanFarrah/Data-Structures-Journey/Chapter 1/Notes/Chapter 1 - The Phases of Software Development.md

 #### Where we store these data?
 when we say a data structure **"stores data"**, we usually mean it stores data in **RAM** while the program is running.
 ### Why is Data Structure Important?

+> They help to manage and organize data.
 #### 1. **Efficiency**
 Different data structures solve problems in **different ways**, and some are much **faster** than others.
 #### 2. **Clean, Organized Code**